coralproject/slack-bouncer/README.md

 running smooth under high load.
 We plan in the future to remove this requirement.

-Built with <3 by The Coral Project & Mozilla.
+Built with <3 by The Coral Project & Vox Media.

 ## Requirements